DejanVukas/ReadTheDocsProject/DWDM/EngineeringOpticalNetwork.rst

 Coherent Optical Technologies
 ===============================

-Choherent optics are a group of advancements in optical technology, which combine to deliver significantly increased optical performance.
+Coherent optics are a group of advancements in optical technology, which combine to deliver significantly increased optical performance.

 Coherent technologies generally consist of:

 - polarization multiplexing,
 - high-order phase modulation techniques,
 - using a laser as a local reference oscilator on the receive side,
-- addvanced Digital Signal Processing (DSPs) which are necessary to tie all of these together, recombine signals, and compensate for impairments.
+- advanced Digital Signal Processing (DSPs) which are necessary to tie all of these together, recombine signals, and compensate for impairments.

 These technologies combined deliver: